Megpoid: Additional software

-In mid November 2023, it was announced that GUMI would be receiving a software release for Synthesizer V, also called AI Megpoid.
+In mid-November 2023, it was announced that Gumi would be receiving a software release for Synthesizer V, also called AI Megpoid.
 It was released on December 20, 2023.

-Through Cross-lingual Singing Synthesis, GUMI is expected to sing not only in Japanese but also in English, Mandarin Chinese, and Cantonese Chinese.
-Since the release of her v101 update on April 4, 2024, she can also sing in Spanish with this feature.
+Through cross-lingual synthesis, Synthesizer V Mepgoid can sing not only in Japanese but also in English, Mandarin Chinese, and Cantonese.
+After an update on April 4, 2024, she can also sing in Spanish with the same feature.

-In February 2025, Internet Co., Ltd. announced that GUMI, along with Hibiki Koto and Otomachi Una, would be updated to Synthesizer V 2.
+In February 2025, Internet Co., Ltd. announced that Gumi, along with Hibiki Koto and Otomachi Una, would be updated to Synthesizer V 2.
 At the time, no release date was revealed, only that the updates to the new engine would occur sometime in the future.
-On August 5, Internet had tweeted, without context, three silhouettes, each of which bore strong visual resemblance to Koto, GUMI, and Una.
+On August 5, Internet tweeted, without context, three silhouettes, each of which bore strong visual resemblance to Koto, Gumi, and Una.
 Two days later, it would be revealed that they were the official designs of the trio's Synthesizer V 2 updates, with pre-orders for the trio launching immediately.
-GUMI's Synthesizer V 2 update is slated to launch September 12, 2025, alongside the updates for Koto and Una, in both physical and digital versions, with a starter pack version available that bundles in the Synthesizer V Studio 2 Pro editor.
+Gumi's Synthesizer V 2 update is slated to launch September 12, 2025, alongside the updates for Koto and Una, in both physical and digital versions, with a starter pack version available that bundles in the Synthesizer V Studio 2 Pro editor.

-Development for both of GUMI's Synthesizer V databases were outsourced to AH-Software Co., Ltd..
+Development for both of Gumi's Synthesizer V voicebanks was outsourced to AH-Software Co., Ltd..

-While GUMI has no voicebanks for her SynthV releases, she comes with numerous different variations within the engine's Vocal Mode function, depending on release.
+While Gumi has only one voicebank for each SynthV release, she comes with numerous different variations within the engine's vocal mode function, depending on release.
 For her Synthesizer V Studio release, she comes with Ballade, Cute, Soft, and Vivid.
-For her Synthesizer V Studio 2 release, she retains her previous modes, while gaining three additional modes: Downer, Power, and Whisper.
+For her Synthesizer V Studio 2 release, she retains her previous modes, gaining three additional modes: Downer, Power, and Whisper.

 Reception

 Gumi initially struggled to build popularity against Crypton Future Media's Character Vocal series and was considered to be "nothing special" when first released.
 She was, however, quicker to gain popularity in comparison to Camui Gackpo.

-By 2010, Gumi's popularity was on par with Crypton Future Media's Vocaloids and had out-sold her predecessor Camui Gackpo, becoming the most popular and well-known non-Crypton Vocaloid.
-In 2011, her usage grew, and in several weeks, she would have even more songs in the top 100 rankings than some of the Crypton Future Media vocalists.
+By 2010, Gumi's popularity was on par with Crypton Future Media's voicebanks, and she had outsold her predecessor Camui Gackpo, becoming the most popular and well-known non-Crypton Vocaloid.
+In 2011, her usage grew, and, in some weeks, she had even more songs in the top 100 rankings than some of the Crypton Future Media vocalists.
 In January 2015, a popularity poll was released, confirming Gumi was the second most popular Vocaloid of 2015 on Niconico.

-Gumi has so far over 300 known songs, and one of her songs, titled "モザイクロール (Mozaik Role)", by Deco*27, is considered one of her most popular songs with over 10,000,000 views on Nico Nico.

-Concerning Gumi's age, during the Extend, Noboru once tweeted that there was a rough age preferred for Gumi, set around the teenage years.
-However, no official age was ever given to Gumi in her various designs.
-When writing about the Extend, it was noted that the voice could be considered 'extensions' of the age conceptualized for Gumi.